Measurement of reactor antineutrino oscillations with 1.46 ktonne-years of data at SNO+

 Previous measurements of $\Delta m^2_{21}$ using solar neutrinos and long-baseline reactor antineutrinos are compatible with each other to about 1.5$\sigma$.
 The current result from SNO+ slightly increases this difference to 1.6$\sigma$.
-Fitting SNO+ data with the previous results as constraints provides new global best-fits of $\Delta m^2_{21} = (7.63\pm0.17) \times 10^{-5} \text{eV}^2$ and $\sin^2\theta_{12} = 0.310\pm0.012$.
+Fitting SNO+ data with the previous results as constraints provides new global best-fits of $\Delta m^2_{21} = (7.59\pm0.17) \times 10^{-5} \text{eV}^2$ and $\sin^2\theta_{12} = 0.310\pm0.012$.

-The measurement precision of several oscillation parameters, including $\Delta m^2_{21}$ and $\sin^2\theta_{12}$, is expected to be improved soon by the JUNO experiment, which is acquiring data with a larger detector (25~kt) and shorter baselines to reactors ($\approx$53~km).
+The measurement precision of several oscillation parameters, including $\Delta m^2_{21}$ and $\sin^2\theta_{12}$, is now being improved by the JUNO experiment~\cite{JUNO:2025gmd}, which is acquiring data with a larger detector (25~kt) and shorter baselines to reactors (53~km).
 The SNO+ Collaboration will continue to improve its result, which is complementary as the antineutrinos oscillate over greater distances and the analysis is subject to a different dominant background.
 At the same time, SNO+ will continue to collect data and characterize the models of \alphan and \alphap interactions, which are important in low-background particle physics experiments.